Anna Catharina Bischoff: Genealogy

 A research team of the Institute of Mummy Research of Eurac Research in Bozen succeeded in isolating the mitochondrial DNA of the mummy and identifying a variant of the haplogroup U, providing the basis for scientific identification.
 Female descendants of the mummy needed to be found to compare their saliva with the mummy's DNA.
 The team of genealogists of Basel's citizen-researchers undertook this painstaking task and drew a family tree of the female line with information drawn from church and marriage records and internet groups.
 (A further project of the Citizen Science was, for example, the research on Theo the Pipe Smoker.)

 Justina Froben, born 1512, was identified as Anna Catharina Bischoff's oldest ancestor, seven generations back: the daughter of the printer Johann Froben in Basel.
 From her, Marie-Louise Gamma and Diana Gysin were able to reconstruct an uninterrupted female line over 15 generations, from the beginning of the 16th century to Rosemary Probst-Ryhiner in the present.
+Among Justina Froben's matrilineal descendants was also the theatre pioneer Abel Seyler.
 A second line was identified in the US, to where one of Anna Catharina Bischoff's descendants had emigrated in the 19th century.
 DNA samples of both families were analysed, both revealing a coincidence with the mummy's DNA of over 99.8%.
 It was thereby proven that Anna Catharina Bischoff, born on 23 March 1719 in Strasbourg, was buried on 30 August 1787 in Basel.

 A direct connection through Anna Catharina Bischoff's son-in-law Christian Friedrich Pfeffel von Kriegelstein leads to the British politician Boris Johnson; his great-grandmother was Marie Luise von Pfeffel.
 A World News BBC team travelled to the media event in Basel's Natural History Museum in January 2018 to report on the forebear of the prominent politician.